How well do you deal with rejection?

 As I’m currently in the process of job hunting, I’ve had to deal with a lot of rejection lately.

 I recently had two job interviews.
 The interviews went well and I was feeling confident and hopeful.
-Both companies said they would get back to me next week.
+Both companies said they would get back to me within the week.

 By the end of the next Wednesday, I received the dreaded email from one company saying I didn’t get through to the next round.